Student Representatives 2017/18

 Her experience in the global health field ranges from volunteering for multiple science and health organizations, to interning for the World Health Organization’s Regional Office for Europe.
 Rosie is a co-chair for the Association of Medical Students Ireland (AMSI) at NUI Galway.
 She is also the national coordinator for Universities Allied for Essential Medicines (UAEM) Ireland, an organization that is committed to changing the R&D system in universities to encourage better access to medicines worldwide.

 Hello, my name is Emer Murphy from Cork, Ireland.
 In 2016 I graduated from University College Cork with a B.A in International Development and Food Policy.
 Throughout my undergraduate I refined my study through elective modules which I felt related to Global Health processes and infrastructures, such as public health, nutrition, human rights studies, health promotion and economics.
 These topics ignited a passion within me which urged me to seek further study.
 Currently I am undertaking the MSc of Global Health in Trinity College Dublin.

 My name is Erin Donovan.
 I am a Colorado Native and a global scholar.
-I studied International Development: Finance and Economics at Colorado State University; and I have had the privilege of living, studying, volunteering, and working in communities through out Asia, South America, Australia, the Caribbean.
+I studied International Development: Finance and Economics at Colorado State University; and I have had the privilege of living, studying, volunteering, and working in communities throughout Asia, Latin America and the Caribbean, and Australia.

 Since graduation I worked have been working for a corporate law firm in Denver, Colorado but keeping my development feet wet by working with the Colorado Homeless Collation and Catholic Charities doing intake and emergency shelter services for homeless women.More recently I was privileged to be dive into to the 7 Elements model of International Development while working with US and European students with an interest and aptitude for delivering health care education and services to Haitian communities in the border towns of the Dominican Republic.